javascriptair/site/CONTRIBUTING.md

 Even for minimal changes, I'd love it if you add yourself to the official [JavaScript Air contributors page](https://javascriptair.com/contributors) for your first contribution.

-Please download your photo and use `npm start compress-image /path/to/the/image` to compress your photo (more info below).
+Please download your photo and use `yarn start compress-image /path/to/the/image` to compress your photo (more info below).
 Put the resulting image in the `data/contributors` directory.
 Then add an entry for yourself to `data/contributors/index.js`.
 That's it!
 Thanks!